-Idaion Andron, in the Rethymnon prefecture, is an hour and a half away from Heraklion and just under two hours from Rethymnon.
+Idaion Andron, in the Rethymnon prefecture, is an hour and a half away from the Heraklion area and just under two hours from Rethymnon.
 It has shorter opening hours, but it’s free to visit.
 This cave isn’t as impressive as the Dikti Cave, but its historical and cultural significance is huge.
 If you drive there, make sure you stop at the traditional villages of Anogia and Zoniana, two of the most quaint villages in Crete.

-Matala Caves: Another popular cave is the one at Matala, on the south.
+Matala Caves: Another popular cave is the one at Matala, on the south coast.
 People used to live there since ancient times, and the area revived in the 60s-70s, when hippies from all over the world moved to live there.
 Today the hippies are gone, and the place is quite touristy, but interesting nevertheless.
 You can stay in nearby Kamilari, a half hour’s drive from Festos, if you prefer.

 Cretan Gorges – Not just the Samaria Gorge